arahi7860/js-higher-order-array-functions-lesson/README.md

 });
 ```

-### Mini lab

-1. Visit the array forEach MDN or w3 school and explain how we might access the _index_ of the current element.
-2. What else can we optionally access?
-3. Use a for loop, a for..of loop, and the forEach method to print out each number in arr multiplied by 100
-4. Use a for loop, a for..of loop, and the forEach method to print out only numbers greater than 3
-5. Use a for loop, a for..of loop, and the forEach method to add up all the numbers and print out the result

 ## Map

 `.map()` will take an array, and produce a new array with new values.
 In an anonymous function, you define what each value in the array should be based on an existing item.